 Hidden-camera footage is one of the only ways to uncover secret animal abuse on farms.
-But Ontario and other provinces are passing “ag gag” laws that make it ILLEGAL to go undercover to expose cruelty on farms.
-Tragically, it will soon be illegal to do a hidden-camera investigation in Ontario.
+But provinces are passing “ag gag” laws that make it ILLEGAL to go undercover to expose cruelty on farms.
+After the shocking investigation was released, Ontario brought its newly-passed ag gag law into effect.

 Call on government to reject dangerous ag gag laws